The Leicestershire Round

-To mark the centenary of the Association members devised a walk of 100 miles around Leicestershire and called it ‘The Leicestershire Round’.
-Linking field paths, green lanes and bridleways the route visits some of the best loved locations around the county including, Foxton Locks, Bosworth Battlefield, Beacon Hill and Burrough Hill.
+To mark the centenary of the Leicestershire Footpath Association in 1987 members devised a walk of 100 miles around Leicestershire and called it ‘The Leicestershire Round’.
+Linking field paths, green lanes and bridleways the route visits some of the best loved locations around the county including, Foxton Locks, Bosworth Battlefield, and Burrough Hill.
 The route is waymarked throughout and a book describing the route is available.

 Treasured by local walkers, the route forms the common thread for everything from charity marathons, to innumerable shorter walks.
 It is the county’s main long-distance footpath and a flagship for the local rights of way network.
 The route mostly follows public rights of way, though there are some sections on quiet roads, unsurfaced tracks and canal towpath.